DataDog/datadog-ci/src/commands/synthetics/README.md

 : A boolean flag that fails the CI job if at least one test exceeds the default test timeout.
 The default is set to `true`.

 `files`
-: Glob patterns to detect Synthetic test [configuration files](#test-files).
+: Glob patterns to detect Synthetic [test files](#test-files).

 `global`
 : Overrides for Synthetic tests applied to all tests.
+They are the same overrides as those documented in the [test files](#test-files) section.

 `mobileApplicationVersionFilePath`
 : Override the application version for all Synthetic mobile application tests.